-- 1. Receive a Radiologic Technology Associate of Applied Science Degree; - 2.
-Sit for the American Registry of Radiologic Technologists examination (ARRT); - 3.
+1. Receive a Radiologic Technology Associate of Applied Science Degree;

+- Sit for the American Registry of Radiologic Technologists examination (ARRT); - 3.
 Apply for an Arizona license to practice Radiography CRT (Certified Radiologic Technologist).

-The Radiologic Technology Degree is accredited by the Joint Review Committee on Education in Radiologic Technology (JRCERT), 20 North Wacker Drive, Suite 2850, Chicago, Illinois 60606-3182; 312-704-5300; mail@jrcert.org requirements of the program and those required for admission to Central Arizona College.
+The Radiologic Technology Degree is accredited by the Joint Review Committee on Education in Radiologic Technology (JRCERT), 20 North Wacker Drive, Suite 2850, Chicago, Illinois 60606-3182; 312-704-5300; mail@jrcert.org

+Enrollment is limited and the selective admission process is highly competitive.
+Students must meet the minimum admission requirements of the program and those required for admission to Central Arizona College.
 Admission to the program is based on a point value system.
 Points are calculated by a formula related mainly to grade point average, residency, work experience, committee interview and other criteria.